dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ### Submitting via `sns make-proposal` command

+Any eligible neuron can submit a proposal.
+Therefore, the command to [submit a proposal](https://github.com/dfinity/quill/blob/master/docs/cli-reference/sns/quill-sns-make-proposal.md)
-`sns make-proposal` signs a `ManageNeuron` message to [submit a proposal](https://github.com/dfinity/quill/blob/master/docs/cli-reference/sns/quill-sns-make-proposal.md).
+`sns make-proposal` is a `ManageNeuron` message.
 With this command, neuron holders can submit proposals (such as a Motion Proposal) to be voted on by other neuron holders.
 The structure:

 ```bash
 quill sns make-proposal <PROPOSER_NEURON_ID> --proposal <PROPOSAL> [option]
 ```

-where `<PROPOSAL>` is a formatted a candid record:
+where `<PROPOSAL>` is a formatted candid record:

 ```candid
 (